 Perhaps it’s because we live in a fast paced society where people are too caught up to partner up or understand it as a priority in their lives.
 Technology aligned with evolution has developed a unique breed of people and we do not all share the same ideals like the good old days.

 Today’s Online Dating has comprised itself into an easy access technology for a person to fall in love with the click of a button.
 It is currently a $2 billion dollar per year industry, with over 1500 dating sites globally and boasts to been responsible for around 280,000 marriages as a result of people meeting up.
 In Australia, statistically 1 in 10 has found love online and 1 in 6 of those people was between the ages 35-44.

 There is no doubt the popularity of the ‘General’ online dating websites out there have had huge success with the following of members on their sites.
 Some international sites proudly promote unbelieveable numbers of 30 million plus.
-As majority of sites offer a free sign up it is not quite clear on how many of those 30 million are paying subscriptions, never the less these platforms are connecting a lot of people with each other.
+As most sites offer a free sign up it is not quite clear on how many of those 30 million are paying subscriptions, never the less these platforms are connecting a lot of people with each other.

 more likely to meet up in person off the sites.

-The niche dating sites available are limitless, probably if you can think it, there has been one created.
+The niche dating sites available are endless, probably if you can think it, there has been one created.
 From Gay to Pet lovers, Christian groups and other religious followings, Asian, Interracial, Vegetarians, Farmers, Cheaters, Beautiful people (ugly people need not apply), Punks, Seniors, Cougars, Sugar Daddies, Military, Single parents, Tall people, big people and even small people.
-I even managed to come across a site for inmates, geeks and people who like to dance.
+I even managed to stumble across a site for inmates, geeks and people who like to dance.